sameeramp/Zync-Frontend/README.md

-🧩 Zync - Full-Stack Discord Clone
+🧩 Zync -
 Zync is a full-featured real-time chat application inspired by the original Discord platform.
 Designed for modern teams, communities, and gamers, Zync replicates many of Discord’s core features including real-time messaging, voice channel simulation (planned), user authentication, dynamic server/channel creation, and more—all with a polished and responsive UI.

-Built using a powerful tech stack including React, Next.js, Node.js, MongoDB, and Socket.io, this clone focuses on real-time performance, modular design, and scalability.
+Built using a powerful tech stack including React, Node.js, MongoDB, and Socket.io, this clone focuses on real-time performance, modular design, and scalability.

 🎯 Core Objectives
 Replicate the look and feel of Discord